aws-samples/amazon-personalize-data-conversion-pipeline/README.md

 * SourceDataPrefix - Name of the Prefix that contains the source data (ie: /user, /item, /interactions).
 * DestinationBucketName - Name of the S3 Bucket where converted data should be stored.
 * DestinationDataPrefix - Name of the Prefix that should contain the converted data.
-* TableName - Name of the Table that will contain the converted data, typically the same as source prefix (ie: user, item, interactions)
+* TableName - Name of the Table that will contain the converted data, typically the same as source prefix (ie: user, item, interactions).
+* PersonalizeDatasetName - The Amazon Personalize Data Set you are importing data into (Interactions, User, Item).
 * SourceColumnUserId - Source data column name for User ID.
 * SourceColumnItemId - Source data column name for Item ID.
 * SourceColumnEventType -Source data column name for Event Type.